mrjones2014/caniuse-rs/README.md

 that is easier to reason about.
 It will update data on next run after 24 hours since last update.
 Fuzzy finder is built using [skim](https://github.com/lotabout/skim).

+## Install

+To install, run `cargo install caniuse-rs`.
+The installed binary is named `caniuse`.

+### Alfred Workflow

+You can use this as an [Alfred](https://www.alfredapp.com) workflow on MacOS by downloading the `*.alfredworkflow` file from the [latest release](https://github.com/mrjones2014/caniuse-rs/releases) and double-clicking the file from Finder once downloaded.

+## Usage

+Run `caniuse` by itself to open the fuzzy finder, then enter a search query to fuzzy find what you're looking for.
+Pressing enter will open the selected item.
+If no items match, pressing enter will search for the query you've typed by opening `https://caniuse.com/?search={query}`.

 ## Options

 To dump the data instead of fuzzy finding, you can run `caniuse --dump` which will simply output the